XanaduAI/strawberryfields/doc/tutorials/tutorial_machine_learning.rst

 .. rubric:: Footnotes

 .. [#] Note that certain operations -- in particular, measurements --  may not have gradients defined within Tensorflow.
 When optimizing via gradient descent, we must be careful to define a circuit which is end-to-end differentiable.
-The gradient support of Tensorflow is constantly growing; users are recommended to check the `Tensorflow docs <http://tensorflow.org>`_ and the `Tensorflow github page <https://github.com/tensorflow/tensorflow>`_ for the latest implementation details.

 .. [#] Note that :code:`batch_size` should not be set to 1.
 Instead, use ``batch_size=None``, or just omit the ``batch_size`` argument.